Tas Maritime Radio Network

 This coverage map shows locations from which you should be able to communicate with us on VHF.
 The higher your antenna is mounted, the greater your VHF range (remember that VHF is largely line-of-sight).
 Most VHF bases are located on hills or mountain tops.

+As can be seen from the map, we cover virtually the whole Tasmanian coastline on VHF.
 The pink dots on the map indicate the location of the bases and the highlighted circles the coverage areas.
 There's quite a bit of coverage overlap which is why we ask you to change to different channels for skeds (69 for North East and North West Coast, 68 for Flinders Island, Maria Island, Mt Read and Maatsuyker Island, and 67 for Mt Mangana, Elliot Range and the Central North Coast.

 All bases are monitored by Golden Electronics Security on behalf of TMR from 1900 - 0700 hours for urgent calls only.